Trovemaster/TROVE/docs/source/newmolecules.rst

 other subroutine arguments are optional and are for defining multiple geometries.
 This is needed if HBJ theory is being used for a large amplitude coordinate.

-For PF:sub:`3` the subroutine is ``ML_b0_XY3``.
-This routine starts by performing checks to see if the number of atoms, equilibrium coordinates and atomic masses are consistent for an XY:sub:`3` molecule.
+For PF\ :sub:`3` the subroutine is ``ML_b0_XY3``.
+This routine starts by performing checks to see if the number of atoms, equilibrium coordinates and atomic masses are consistent for an XY\ :sub:`3` molecule.
 Coordinates are then defined from the input file equilibrium block as
 ::